 Among the different IRAs, the most common are traditional IRAs and Roth IRAs.
-The contributions to a Roth IRA are not tax deductible, but the withdrawals after retirement are tax-free.
-Conversely, the contributions to a traditional IRA are tax deductible, but are taxed on withdrawals after retirement.
-For most people, their expected marginal tax rates after retirement will be lower.
-As a result, they may find that traditional IRAs are more financially beneficial, simply because taxation occurs in retirement and not during prime working years.
+The contributions to a Roth IRA are not tax-deductible, but the withdrawals after retirement are tax-free.
+Conversely, the contributions to a traditional IRA are tax-deductible but are taxed on withdrawals after retirement.
+For most people, their expected income after retirement will be lower than that during working years.
+Therefore their expected marginal tax rates after retirement will likely be lower.
+As a result, they may find that traditional IRAs are more financially beneficial simply because taxation occurs in retirement and not during prime working years.
 Both accumulate more wealth than regular taxable savings or investments due to the presence of tax shields.
 SEP (Simplified Employee Pensions) IRAs are popular with self-employed contractors with a handful of employees, and SIMPLE IRAs are designed for small businesses with less than 100 employees.

 As the most common IRA in use, traditional IRAs are qualified retirement plans that have tax shields in place for funds set aside for retirement.
 They are ideal for people who want to reduce a tax bill while at the same time saving for retirement.

 Taxation only occurs when withdrawing before or in retirement.
 However, early withdrawals will be penalized, except in qualified cases.
-The contributions made are tax-deductible for most people as long as several requirements, dependent on tax-filing status and gross income, are met After age 59 ½, withdrawals from traditional IRAs are penalty-free.
-Traditional IRA withdrawals are not required until after age 70 ½, when it becomes mandatory to take the required minimum distribution (RMD).
+The contributions made are tax-deductible for most people as long as several requirements, dependent on tax-filing status and gross income, are met.
+After age 59 ½, withdrawals from traditional IRAs are penalty-free.
+Traditional IRA withdrawals are not required until after age 72 when it becomes mandatory to take the required minimum distribution (RMD).
 Most people are eligible for traditional IRAs.

-Savings Incentive Match Plan for Employee (SIMPLE) IRAs are generally designed for small businesses with 100 or fewer employees, as the administrative costs associated with a SIMPLE IRA are much lower than those required by a 401(k).
+Savings Incentive Match Plan for Employee (SIMPLE) IRAs are mainly designed for small businesses with 100 or fewer employees, as the administrative costs associated with a SIMPLE IRA are much lower than those required by a 401(k).
 Also, employers may deduct contributions as business expenses.
 For this retirement plan, employers must choose between two matching options for their employees.
 The first is a match of employee's contributions up to 3% of their compensation.
-The second is a fixed rate of 2% of every employee's compensation, regardless whether they participate.
-In both cases, annual contribution limits are $12,500 (additional $3,000 for employees over 50) or 100% of compensation.
+The second is a fixed rate of 2% of every employee's compensation, regardless of whether they participate.
+In both cases, annual contribution limits are $14,000 (additional $3,000 for employees over 50) or 100% of compensation for 2022.
 This means that employees can contribute 100% of their income into a SIMPLE IRA.
-However, if an employee is involved in other employer plans, the total of all contributions cannot exceed $18,500.
+However, if an employee is involved in other employer plans, the total of all contributions cannot exceed $20,500.

 It is important to note that the early withdrawal penalty is 25% for SIMPLE IRAs, which is much higher than the 10% of traditional or Roth IRAs.
 SIMPLE IRAs can only be cashed out without penalty after two years.